eliasd1/reading-notes/code201/class-02.md

 Inheritance - child elements inherit from the parent element

-## Chapter 2 Basic Javascript Instructions
+## Chapter 2 Basic JavaScript Instructions

 Script - series of instruction a computer follows one-by-one